GeovannyDias/Iniciativa-Music-Player-Interface/README.md

-# Iniciativa-Music-Player-Interface
+# Music-Player-Interface
-Front End - Iniciativa - Music Player Interface with Angular and .Net 6
+Front End - Music Player Interface with Angular and .Net 6